AlfrescoLabs/alfresco-adf-devcontainer/README.md

 ### Drawbacks

+- Performance hit.
+I included some improvements but will never get as fast as working on the host
-You have some limitation or more work to do if you want to configure network or github push/pull from inside the container.
+- There are still some limitation or more work to do if you want to configure network or github push/pull from inside the container.

-## Dependency Information

-The current setup is targeting Alfresco Development Framework 5.0. with `angular 14` and node `14.15`.

 ## What you need to start